-It is also possible that people with ant allergies can suffer serious complications if bitten by a red imported fire ant.
+It is also possible that people with allergies to ant bites can suffer serious complications if bitten by a red imported fire ant.
 The toxins released into the body from the red fire ant can cause people with an allergy to go into anaphylactic shock, so it's important to be cautious about these ants.

 HOW DOES INNOVATIVE PEST CONTROL EXTERMINATE FIRE ANTS?

-You cannot tackle these ants on your own.
-They are too aggressive, they burrow underground, and the numbers are too high for any DIY vinegar solution to effectively resolve the problem.
+You cannot tackle red imported fire ants on your own.
+They are far too aggressive, they burrow underground, and their numbers are too high for any DIY vinegar solution to effectively resolve the problem.
 You must seek professional help.
 Innovative Pest Control has a seasonal fire ant control program that eliminates fire ants in Tyler and throughout East Texas.
 We guarantee that our services will eliminate fire ants and get rid of them for good.

 Preventing fire ants is difficult.
 Once they show up, they won’t leave without professional extermination.
 What you can do is prevent stings to your pets and family members.
 Here are a few tips to prevent fire ant stings:

-- Do not disturb or stand in a mound
+- Do not disturb or stand in a fire ant mound.

-Innovative Pest Control has the expertise and experience necessary to protect your friends, family and property from these nasty pests.
+Innovative Pest Control has the expertise and experience necessary to protect your friends, family, and property from these dangerous pests.